MaxRubel/paint-ts/README.md

 ## GroupDoodles

 GroupDoodles is an interactive HTML canvas application that allows users to create, save, and collaborate on digital drawings.
-It combines the power of HTML5 Canvas with the drawing capabilities of the perfect-freehand library to provide an simple drawing experience.
-There is also multiplayer functionality that enables multiple users to collaborate in real time by sending their changes across a WebRTC peer-to-peer data channel.
+It combines the power of HTML5 Canvas with the drawing capabilities of the perfect-freehand library to provide a simple drawing experience.
+There is also multiplayer functionality that enables users on different browsers to collaborate in real time by sending their changes across a WebRTC peer-to-peer data channel.

 ## Features